 Step 3: Evaluate and Decide

 Time to make a choice!
 Take a step back and think about all the information you have gathered.
 Students will make their final choice in different ways.
 Some may know intuitively what they really want to do.
 Others may need more guidance and help in making a selection.
 Ultimately, however, this needs to be YOUR decision.
 Be aware of and address any obstacles that may hinder your decision making ability.
-This may include anxiety, perceived expectations, your own thoughts, financial concerns, parental pressure, others’ opinions/needs, etc. If you are encountering obstacles or feeling “stuck,” talk with your faculty advisor, a staff member in your Advising Center or a career counselor in the Career Development Center.
+This may include anxiety, perceived expectations, your own thoughts, financial concerns, parental pressure, others’ opinions/needs, etc. If you are encountering obstacles or feeling “stuck,” talk with your faculty advisor, a staff member in your Advising Center or a career counselor in the Career Center.